PIA Just Got Sold for 190 Million. The New Owners Have Big Plans.

 PIA’s Long Decline

 Pakistan International Airlines was once considered among Asia’s better carriers.
-In the 1960s and 1970s, PIA operated modern equipment, trained pilots for other airlines, and represented Pakistani aviation with pride.
+In the 1960s and 1970s, PIA operated modern equipment, trained pilots for other airlines, and represented Pakistani aviation with genuine pride.
+I’ve talked to people who remember when flying PIA was an aspirational experience.

-• Political interference: Successive governments used PIA for patronage and employment
+• Political interference: Successive governments used PIA for patronage and employment, bloating the workforce

-• Fleet neglect: Aging aircraft weren’t replaced as needed
+• Fleet neglect: Aging aircraft weren’t replaced as needed, creating maintenance challenges

 • Safety concerns: Incidents raised questions about maintenance and operations